PixelGrimm/LustroSolutionsCo/real-email-setup.md

 - Send real email to your business email
 - Include all customer details
 - Allow you to reply directly to customers
-- Track delivery status in Resend dashboard
+- Use your professional domain email

-**No more simulation - REAL PROFESSIONAL EMAILS!** 🚀
+**No more simulation - REAL PROFESSIONAL EMAILS using your Spacemail!** 🚀